TejasSuryavanshi/nextjs-tailwind-loading-spinner/README.md

 export default Home;

-Step:5 Run this command (npm run dev) in terminal, And that's it, Now whenever you click the link to /about, you’ll see a nice loading spinner for 3 seconds.
+Step 5: Run this command (npm run dev) in terminal, And that's it, Now whenever we click the link to /about, you’ll see a nice loading spinner for 3 seconds.